 When we think they should behave in a certain way towards us or our children, or when we believe we should try harder to help them see, we should be able to support them, we should be able to explain and defend ourselves to them, we should be able to make it work, we should be able to communicate and with those not on the disorder we can, working with those on the disorder we can not, as their, feelings, thoughts, opinions, their minds have been made up, and anything you say or do will not change this.
 It only ever works if they believe something to be their idea and this is hard to achieve on a continuous basis, some are dangerous, so you have to leave them be, others you can teach them the behaviour you will and not accept, by knowing who you are, being nice when they are to you, and leaving them be, giving them no attention when they are mistreating you, again this varies on the severity of the narcissist.
 When we are full of what we should be able to do, and it doesn’t happen, it leaves us feeling disappointed, let down, hurt, anger and resentment, we have to keep our own standards as high as we want them to be, and our expectations of them extremely low, so we don’t feel offended.

 Remember, the best response is no response.
-Nevertheless, this isn’t always possible, next would be retreat, rethink and only respond if there’s a need to do so, like child arrangements, not for argument’s sake, or trying to compromise, they don’t want to compromise.
+Nevertheless, this isn’t always possible; next would be to retreat, rethink and only respond if there’s a need to do so, like child arrangements, not for argument’s sake, or trying to compromise; they don’t want to compromise.

 Educate yourself on the disorder.

-Then recognise the game they’re playing to get their own way, are they triangulating, the silent treatment, gaslighting, projection, blame-shifting, baiting, invalidating, intimidating, trying to isolate you?
-See that game is on them because, one of the characteristic just mentioned is showing, so they need to use the game in accordance with the characteristic of the disorder.
+Then recognise the game they’re playing to get their own way.
+Are they triangulating, the silent treatment, gaslighting, projection, blame-shifting, baiting, invalidating, intimidating, trying to isolate you?
+See, that game is on them because one of the characteristics just mentioned is showing, so they need to use the game in accordance with the characteristic of the disorder.

-Observing their behaviour not absorbing, like that toxic cleaning solution, if we leave it be, it’ll not harm us, if we drink it, if we absorb it, it well slowly take over our bodies and shut us down.
+Observing their behaviour not absorbing, like that toxic cleaning solution, if we leave it be, it’ll not harm us; if we drink it, if we absorb it, it will slowly take over our bodies and shut us down.
 Observe the narcissist for who they are, don’t absorb their toxic behaviour as who we are.

-This way, it’s far easier to know your own reality and not allow them to intoxicate you with their negative behaviour, know your own worth, your own truth and your own reality, so they have less impact on your emotions, it’s a learning curve.
+This way, it’s far easier to know your own reality and not allow them to intoxicate you with their negative behaviour, know your own worth, your own truth and your own reality, so they have less impact on your emotions’s a learning curve.

 Limited contact helps with this as the brain fog lifts.